 Here is an example is what your priorities could look like:

 - My top priority is to have enough money for my retirement so that I won't be a financial burden to my children in my golden years.
-That is more important than buying a 2-year-old car when a 5-year-old car would do the job.
+That is more important than buying a two-year-old car when a five-year-old car would do the job.

 - My second highest priority is to have enough money to send my children to college.
 That is more important than spending a week on the beach this summer.

 - My third highest priority is to feel the relief of having my mortgage fully paid.
 Contributing an extra $100 per month towards the mortgage is more important than getting new furniture.

 The implication isn't that the priorities listed above should be yours.
 Your priorities are personal, and you must choose your own priorities.
 You might decide that taking your children to another country—so they can experience another culture—is more important than paying off your mortgage early.
 Or, you might decide the opposite.
 That's your decision.
 The point is that the most successful budget is a reflection of your deepest-held priorities and financial goals.

 It's easy to give up on goals that are too ambitious, too fast.
 "Go to the gym seven days a week" might be too ambitious for someone who doesn't exercise at all, but "go to the gym twice a week" is a reasonable goal.
 Similarly, drastically chopping your spending—or dramatically re-directing your money—might be too large of a lifestyle change.
 It's tough to go from spending $100 on entertainment every weekend to spending $0.